sunwjhere/PRAISys/README.md

 This product can be freely used for academic use only.
 Please cite the following reference whenever using this product.

--- The PRAISys Team.
+-- The PRAISys Team (2020).
 Probabilistic Resilience Assessment of Interdependent Systems. <http://www.praisys.org>